wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 We call the stuff on television programming for a reason.
 No, television programmers are not programming television sets or evening schedules; they're programming the viewers.
 Whether they are convincing us to buy a product, vote for a candidate, adopt an ideology, or simply confirm a moral platitude, the underlying reason for making television is to hold onto our attention and then sell us a bill of goods.

-latitude, the underlying reason for makin; i ply confirm a moral

-attention and then sell us a bill of goods.
-8 television is to hold onto our

-since the time of the Bible and Aristotle through today’

-three-act action Movies, the best tool at the programnie's Plbee aadanie
+Since the time of the Bible and Aristotle through today’s over-determined three-act action movies, the best tool at the programmer's disposal has been the story.
+But, thanks to technologies like the remote, the joystick, and the mouse, it just doesn't work any more.

-S$ dispos:

-the story.
-But, thanks to technologies like the lisposal has been

-mouse, it just doesn't work any more. remote, the joystick, and the

 The traditional story influences it i .